nextthingco/docs/Gadget-docs/source/includes/_intro.md

 * OSX
 * Windows 10 Pro 64-bit

-2. **GadgetOS** is a buildroot-based Linux operating system.
+<span style="color: EB008B">**GadgetOS**</span> is a buildroot-based Linux operating system.
 It boots quickly, takes up a small amount of NAND, and is designed to work with GadgetCLI.

 Buildroot is at the core of GadgetOS and features Docker support and GadgetOSD. **GadgetOSD** is a daemon that allows automatic communication with GadgetCLI over a USB connection.
 For more information on Buildroot, read [here](https://buildroot.org/).